StudioGIB/Mill_Table/README.md

 We strongly believe in a new way of doing Architecture, one in which we share with you the process and the results of our research, designs and builds.
 All of GIB's projects are open-source.
 That is, during the development of any one project, all the content is hosted publicly on Github.
 We are also available via chat rooms on [Discord](https://discord.gg/3Qf9EzJqV9).

-As we're mostly self-sustained, in order to keep our research free and sustainable, we're on [Patreon](https://www.patreon.com/StudioGIB) too, where you can support us with your contribute.
+As we're mostly self-sustained, in order to keep our research free and running, we're on [Patreon](https://www.patreon.com/StudioGIB) too, where you can support us with your contribute.

 # Download
 Go to current [release](https://github.com/StudioGIB/Mill_Table/releases) to download all the available files